DadeOrsu/DSS_answers/Part1.md

 Only Alice is capable of decrypting the one-time key and therefore of recovering the original message.
 If Bob obtained Alice’s public key by means of Alice’s public-key certificate, then Bob is assured that it is a valid key.

-#### 22. NIST's authentication architectural model
+### 22. NIST's authentication architectural model
-\

 ![](image/Part1/1760170153856.png)

 NIST SP 800-63-3 defines a general model for user authentication that involves a ­number of entities and procedures.

-he initial requirement for performing user authentication is that the user must be registered with the system.
+The initial requirement for performing user authentication is that the user must be registered with the system.
 The following is a typical sequence for registration.
 An applicant applies to a **registration authority (RA)** to become a subscriber of a **credential service provider (CSP)**.
 In this model, the RA is a trusted entity that establishes and vouches for the identity of an applicant to a CSP.
 The CSP then engages in an exchange with the subscriber.
 Depending on the details of the overall authentication system, the CSP issues some sort of electronic credential to the subscriber.
 The **credential** is a data structure that authoritatively binds an identity and additional attributes to a token possessed by a subscriber, and can be verified when presented to the verifier in an authentication transaction.
 The token could be an encryption key or an encrypted password that identifies the subscriber.

 The token may be issued by the CSP, generated directly by the subscriber, or provided by a third party.
 The token and credential may be used in subsequent authentication events.

 Once a user is registered as a subscriber, the actual authentication process can take place between the subscriber and one or more systems that perform authentication and, subsequently, authorization.
 The party to be authenticated is called a **claimant**, and the party verifying that identity is called a **verifier**.
 When a claimant successfully demonstrates possession and control of a token to a verifier through an authentication protocol, the verifier can verify that the claimant is the subscriber named in the corresponding credential.
 The verifier passes on an assertion about the identity of the subscriber to the **relying party (RP)**.
 That assertion includes identity information about a subscriber, such as the subscriber name, an identifier assigned at registration, or other subscriber attributes that were verified in the registration process.
 The RP can use the authenticated information provided by the verifier to make access control or authorization decisions.

 An implemented system for authentication will differ from or be more complex than this simplified model, but the model illustrates the key roles and functions needed for a secure authentication system.

 ---

-#### 23. The Use of Hashed Passwords
+### 23. The Use of Hashed Passwords
-\

 ![](image/Part1/1760170851424.png)

 A widely used password security technique is the use of hashed passwords and a salt value.
 This scheme is found on virtually all UNIX variants as well as on a number of other operating systems.

 To load a new password into the system, the user selects or is assigned a password.

 This password is combined with a fixed-length salt value [MORR79].
 In older implementations, this value is related to the time at which the password is assigned to the user.
 Newer implementations use a pseudorandom or random number.
 The password and salt serve as inputs to a hashing algorithm to produce a fixed-length hash code.
 The hash algorithm is designed to be slow to execute in order to thwart attacks.
 The hashed password is then stored, together with a plaintext copy of the salt, in the password file for the corresponding user ID.
 The hashed password method has been shown to be secure against a variety of cryptanalytic attacks [WAGN00].

 When a user attempts to log on to a UNIX system, the user provides an ID and a password.
 The operating system uses the ID to index into the password file and retrieve the plaintext salt and the encrypted password.
 The salt and user-supplied password are used as input to the encryption routine.
 If the result matches the stored value, the password is accepted.

 The salt serves three purposes:

 1. It prevents duplicate passwords from being visible in the password file.
 Even if two users choose the same password, those passwords will be assigned different salt values.
 Hence, the hashed passwords of the two users will differ.
 2. It greatly increases the difficulty of offline dictionary attacks.
 For a salt of length b bits, the number of possible passwords is increased by a factor of 2^b, increasing the difficulty of guessing a password in a dictionary attack.
 3. It becomes nearly impossible to find out whether a person with passwords on two or more systems has used the same password on all of them.

 To see the second point, consider the way that an offline dictionary attack would work.
 The attacker obtains a copy of the password file.
 Suppose first that the salt is not used.
 The attacker’s goal is to guess a single password.
 To that end, the attacker submits a large number of likely passwords to the hashing function.
 If any of the guesses matches one of the hashes in the file, then the attacker has found a password that is in the file.
 But faced with the UNIX scheme, the attacker must take each guess and submit it to the hash function once for each salt value in the dictionary file, multiplying the number of guesses that must be checked.

 There are two threats to the UNIX password scheme.
-First, a user can gain access on a machine using a guest account or by some other means then run a password guessing program, called a password cracker, on that machine.
+1. First, a user can gain access on a machine using a guest account or by some other means then run a password guessing program, called a password cracker, on that machine.
 The attacker should be able to check many thousands of possible passwords with little resource consumption.
-In addition, if an opponent is able to obtain a copy of the password file, then a cracker program can be run on another machine at leisure.
+2. In addition, if an opponent is able to obtain a copy of the password file, then a cracker program can be run on another machine at leisure.
 This enables the opponent to run through millions of possible passwords in a reasonable period.

 ---

-#### 24. Basic challenge-response protocols for Remote User Authentication
+### 24. Basic challenge-response protocols for Remote User Authentication
-\

 ![](image/Part1/1760171459543.png)

 (See answer to question 8)

 ---

-#### 25. Relationship Among Access Control and Other Security Functions
+### 25. Relationship Among Access Control and Other Security Functions
-\

 ![](image/Part1/1760171802316.png)

 This context of access control involves the following entities and functions:

 - **Authentication**: Verification that the credentials of a user or other system entity are valid.
 - **Authorization**: The granting of a right or permission to a system entity to access a system resource.
 This function determines who is trusted for a given purpose.
 - **Audit**: An independent review and examination of system records and activities in order to test for adequacy of system controls, to ensure compliance with established policy and operational procedures, to detect breaches in security, and to recommend any indicated changes in control, policy, and procedures.

 An access control mechanism mediates between a user (or a process executing on behalf of a user) and system resources, such as applications, operating systems, firewalls, routers, files, and databases.
 The system must first authenticate an entity seeking access.
 Typically, the authentication function determines whether the user is permitted to access the system at all.
 Then the access control function determines if the specific requested access by this user is permitted.
 A security administrator maintains an authorization database that specifies what type of access to which resources is allowed for this user.
 The access control function consults this database to determine whether to grant access.
 An auditing function monitors and keeps a record of user accesses to system resources.